robertbraeutigam/scan/README.md

 * Content

 The Reference Id is the Message Id from the Network Layer that contained the Request.
 There may be multiple Responses with the same Reference Id.

-### Actions

-Devices must ignore action codes that they don't understand.

-#### OPTIONS (01)

-Request the Controlled to supply meta-information about the device itself, including what Controls it has, what Data it can provide, what Wiring it has currently configured.

-#### DATA (02)
+Such is the case for data which will always refer back to the original request for that data.

-#### INVOKE (03)
+#### Data Response

+Payload content:
+*

 ## Technical Discussions